The modulating function method for state estimation and feedback of infinite-dimensional systems: System nodes and trajectories

-which maps an input to the corresponding state trajectory with trivial initial value.
-Clearly, $\frakS_T$ actually maps to the smaller space $C([0,T];X_{-1})$.
-We choose its target space to be $L^2([0,T];X_{-1})$, as we will be incorporate it into the framework of Sobolev spaces.
-Namely, Remark~\ref{rem:sols}\,\eqref{rem:sols2} yields that
+It maps an input to the corresponding state trajectory with zero initial state.
+For every $T>0$, the restriction of $\frakS u$ to $[0,T]$ belongs to $C([0,T];X_{-1})$.
+We nevertheless use $L^2_{\loc}(\R_{\geq0};X_{-1})$ as the codomain in \eqref{eq:genISmap}, since this allows us to incorporate $\frakS$ into the Sobolev-space framework introduced above.